Safe Banking Tips

 2. Always check to see the address for internet banking starts with https:// and has a padlock on the browser.

-3. Avoid using shared computers such as Internet cafes.
-Always logout properly when using a shared computer.
-If you regularly use a shared computer or are a frequent traveller, we recommend purchasing a Suncorp Security Token.
+3. Avoid using shared computers such as internet cafes and always logout properly when using a shared computer.

 5. If you've opened an eStatement while using Internet Banking on a shared computer, ensure your statement is not saved to the shared computer once you are finished.